robertu94/robertu94.github.io/learning/linux.markdown

 At time of writing there are 3 leading contenders for desktop applications: [flatpak](https://flathub.org/home), [snap](https://snapcraft.io/), and [appimage](https://appimage.org/).
 Each has their own advantages and disadvantages which are changing daily.
 Additionally not all distributions support all of these formats -- they may not have a new enough kernel or have the right kernel features enabled.
 However, most distributions support them.

-Another alternative is to use software designed for packaging server software such as [Docker](https://hub.docker.com/).
+Another alternative is to use software designed for packaging server software such as [Docker](https://hub.docker.com/) or [Podman](https://podman.io/).
 Because docker was designed for server software, the default security options are so strict that it tends disallow things that desktop software needs to properly function.
 However it can be an option for software with fewer permission requirements.

 ### Custom built software